Everything You Need to Know About the Short-Haired Australian Shepherd

 Environment

-The Aussie breed was not originally from cold weather areas, yet they can survive in extremely low temperatures.
+The Aussie breed was not originally from cold weather areas.
+Yet, they can survive in extremely low temperatures.
 Their thick double coats do an excellent job of keeping their bodies warm.

 Generally speaking, the Aussie is an active dog breed, so they need plenty of space to run around and play.